PIM 09: Family and Medical Leave

 Return to Work

-If the employee’s leave is related to the employee’s serious health condition, the employee must submit a Fitness for Duty Certification to his/her Department and to Benefits before returning to work.
+If the employee’s leave is related to the employee’s serious health condition, the employee must submit a Fitness for Duty Certification to the Benefits Office before returning to work.
 The employee will be reinstated to the same position or a position that is equivalent to the position held when FMLA began.

 Extension of Leave

-Employees wishing to extend leave beyond the 12-week or 26-week period may wish to consult PIM-5 – Leave Without Pay or the OSHR Family Illness Leave Policy
+Employees wishing to extend leave beyond the 12-week or 26-week period may wish to consult PIM 50 – Reasonable Accommodation, PIM-5 – Leave Without Pay or the OSHR Family Illness Leave Policy

 In cases of leave without pay outside of Family and Medical Leave, the employee is responsible for full payment (including the University’s contribution) of health insurance coverage should the employee decide to continue University-sponsored health coverage.